 What if your child had Creativity Deficit Disorder (CDD) in a world where the ADHD brain was coveted for all of its strengths?

 Author note: What if the tables were turned and most of society possessed the ADHD nervous system and a minority exhibited more normative learning styles?
-It suggests that ADHD might be less of a “disability,” and more of an alternate set of strengths and weaknesses.
+It suggests that attention deficit disorder (ADHD or ADD) might be less of a “disability,” and more of an alternate set of strengths and weaknesses.
 It forces us to contemplate the possibility that it might be the school or workplace that needs fixing rather than the individual with an alternative brain structure.
 Here is a “story” about how a neurotypical middle school student would fare, if that were the case.